z0r0z/v4-router/README.md

 ## Multi-hop Swap

-A three-hop swap can be made like so within the keys path:
+A three-part multi-hop swap can be made like so within the keys path:

 ```solidity
 function testMultihopSwapExactInputThreeHops() public payable {